 - Signed by at least two witnesses who are 14 years or older

 A trust is a fiduciary arrangement someone enters into with a third party, allowing that third party to manage and distribute assets held in trust upon their death.
 In a revocable trust, the person who creates the trust is the trustee.
 They can transfer assets in and out of the trust or revoke the trust at any time while alive.
 A designated successor trustee assumes control when the trustee dies.
 That person is responsible for distributing trust assets according to the decedent’s wishes.
 There are also special needs trusts, which provide essential support to individuals with disabilities, often while allowing them to maintain eligibility for government benefits.
+Our firm provides specialized trust attorney services, including the creation of revocable living trusts and special needs trusts.

 Power of Attorney

-- Financial power of attorney – A financial POA authorizes your chosen agent to manage your business or financial affairs in specific circumstances.
+- Financial power of attorney: A financial POA authorizes your chosen agent to manage your business or financial affairs in specific circumstances.

-- Medical power of attorney – A medical POA authorizes your appointed agent to make medical decisions if you can’t speak for yourself.
+- Medical power of attorney: A medical POA authorizes your appointed agent to make medical decisions if you can’t speak for yourself.

 A durable POA is a beneficial type of POA to incorporate into an estate plan.
 It also goes into effect if you become incapacitated and can no longer make sound decisions for yourself.
 It’s an extra layer of protection to ensure you receive your desired medical care or that your finances and business are in order despite an accident, injury, or illness.